Gaussian Process Boosting: A Non-linear and Non-parametric Mixed Effects Model

-Further, we assume that $F(\cdot)$ is a function in a function space $\mathcal{H}$ which is the linear span of a set $\mathcal{S}$ of so-called base learners $f_j(\cdot):\mathbb{R}^p\rightarrow \mathbb{R}$.
-Classes of base learners can consist of, e.g., linear functions \citep{buehlmann2006boosting}, smoothing splines \citep{buhlmann2003boosting}, wavelets \citep{saberian2011taylorboost}, reproducing kernel Hilbert space (RKHS) regression functions \citep{sigrist2019KTBoost}, and regression trees \citep{breiman1984classification}, with the latter being the most popular choice, in particular, in applied machine learning due to the advantages listed in Section \ref{intro}.
-For defining functional derivatives, we further assume that the space $\mathcal{H}$ is normed.
+Concerning $F(\cdot)$, we assume that $F(\cdot)$ is a function in a function space $\mathcal{H}$ which is the linear span of a set $\mathcal{S}$ of so-called base learners $f_j(\cdot):\mathbb{R}^p\rightarrow \mathbb{R}$.
+Possible base learners are linear functions \citep{buehlmann2006boosting}, smoothing splines \citep{buhlmann2003boosting}, wavelets \citep{saberian2011taylorboost}, reproducing kernel Hilbert space (RKHS) regression functions \citep{sigrist2019KTBoost}, neural networks \citep{schwenk2000boosting}, and regression trees \citep{breiman1984classification}, with the latter being the most popular choice, in particular, in applied machine learning due to the advantages listed in Section \ref{intro}.
+For defining functional derivatives, we additionally assume that the space $\mathcal{H}$ is normed.
 For instance, assuming that the $X_i$'s are identically distributed and that all $F\in\mathcal{H}$ are square integrable with respect to the law of $X_1$, a norm on $\mathcal{H}$ can defined by the inner product $\langle F,G\rangle = E_{X_1}(F(X_1)G(X_1))$ for $F,G\in \mathcal{H}$.
-Finally, note that if $F(X)=X^T\beta$, where $\beta\in \mathbb{R}^p$ is a vector of coefficients, the model in \eqref{modunit} is called a linear mixed effects model.